What Happens When the Rehab Expert Takes On Her Own House?

 (Diane) Karla walked me through how I would use the space—where the pots would go, everything.
 I have less cabinets now, but much more usable space.
 When the cabinetry arrived, it was so easy to install.
 I couldn’t believe she knew exactly what the builder would need to install ceiling molding, including over the coffee bar.

 (Karla) Diane was looking for a transitional design.
-She chose the Dayton door style with its simple design and paired it with the modern Birch Sable finish.
+She chose the Dayton Shaker style cabinet with its simple design and paired it with the modern Birch Sable finish.
 To accent the dark cabinetry, she added Painted Urban Stone glass mullion floating cabinets on each side of her Kitchenaid Professional Series range.
 The traditional, cream-toned Tuileries backsplash tile from Walker Zanger provides an elegant backdrop for the rich, dark-stained cabinetry; whereas, the granite picks up all of the tones of cabinetry and tile – creating a cohesive and beautiful final aesthetic.

 (Diane) I come back to CliqStudios for the design service, the value of the cabinets (they are not the cheapest, but very good quality for the price), and the fact that they are delivered on schedule.